Codycody31/squad-aegis/docs/content/docs/workflows/workflow-steps.md

 ### Best Practices for Condition Steps

 1. **Name steps clearly**: Use descriptive names that indicate their purpose in the workflow
-2. **Use step selector**: Always use the UI dropdown to select steps - don't type step names manually
+2. **Prefer inline steps for branch-specific logic**: Use inline nested steps for actions that only make sense within a specific branch
+3. **Use references for shared steps**: Reference root-level steps when the same action is needed in multiple places
-3. **One branch per condition**: A step should only appear in either `true_steps` OR `false_steps`, not both
+4. **One branch per condition**: A step should only appear in either `true_steps` OR `false_steps`, not both
-4. **Handle both branches**: Consider what should happen in both true and false scenarios
+5. **Handle both branches**: Consider what should happen in both true and false scenarios
+6. **Reorder steps logically**: Use the reorder controls to ensure steps execute in the correct order within branches
-5. **Test thoroughly**: Test both branches to ensure correct behavior
+7. **Test thoroughly**: Test both branches to ensure correct behavior
-6. **Avoid circular references**: Don't create condition loops that reference each other
+8. **Avoid circular references**: Don't create condition loops that reference each other
-7. **Keep branches simple**: If branches become complex, consider breaking into multiple workflows
+9. **Keep branches simple**: If branches become complex, consider breaking into multiple workflows
+10. **Visual indicators**: Use the visual branch indicators in the editor to quickly understand workflow flow

 ## Error Handling